JKG-Home

 The ½d scale listed above.

-However a 1d and a 2d stage front, which were also listed, unfortunately have no known copies that have survived.
+However a 1d and a 2d stage front, which were also listed, unfortunately no known copies appear to have survived.

 ~